mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 test['LoanAmount_log']=np.log(test['LoanAmount'])
 ```
 ![Outlier Treatment](doc/images/Outlier_Treatment.png)
-Now the distribution looks much closer to normal and the effect of extreme values has been significantly subsided.
-Let's build a logistic regression model and make predictions for the test dataset.
+Now the distribution looks much closer to normal and the effect of extreme values has been significantly reduced.

+Now let's build a logistic regression model and make predictions for the test dataset.

 ## Model Building:Part 1
 Let us make our first model predict the target variable.
 We will start with Logistic Regression which is used for predicting binary outcome.